ric-massey/Project_Orrin/README.txt

 Orrin combines persistent long-term memory, recursive self-reflection, dynamic goal management, emotional “drive” (dopamine/novelty), and values-based reasoning—all in a continuous, autonomous loop.

+Orrin is a cognition-first system, not a toolchain or prompt engine.
+He is designed to think, feel, loop, dream, and evolve—not just complete tasks.

 ─────────────────────────────

 GETTING STARTED